 Nothing-extra smartphone apps for mobile operating systems (Android/iOS/Windows Phone).
 Initially, banks rolled them out as marketing tricks to impress clients with a diversity of tools.
 And though basic applications could not give users the free rein in managing their accounts, they were fitted with essential capabilities:

-The fourth and still relevant type is modern extended-functionality apps.
+The fourth and still relevant type includes modern apps with advanced functions.
 Though they are basically the same apps installed to smartphones, they are by far more advanced.
 Just like the web transformed from the information-storing vault into a pocket world for communication, entertainment, blogs, social media, etc., banking services transitioned from the motto ‘come to the office if you need help’ to the we-are-here-to-serve-your-financial-needs concept.

 Not only connection evolvement, higher device productivity, and ideas from other industries influenced the modernisation of banking apps — the everlasting fight for the client also contributed to the process.
 People of today’s generation don’t want to go anywhere, they hate queues, disregard paper money and change.
 Moreover, they can earn money easily, spend or save them fast, and heavily rely on auto payments; the only thing they need to do all that is a smartphone… and a trend-tuned bank that provides fresh solutions both to individuals and organisations interested in new products.